Reference notes.

 Pre-training

-Self-supervised learning on massive text corpora (internet, books, code).
-The model learns to predict the next token, acquiring:
+Self-supervised learning on massive text corpora.
+The model learns to predict the next token, acquiring grammar, world knowledge, and reasoning patterns.

 Post-training